localstack/snowflake-docs/content/en/user-guide/integrations/continuous-integration/index.md

 ## Setup the CI configuration

-The following examples demonstrates how to set up the emulator in GitHub Actions, CircleCI, and GitLab CI.
+The following examples demonstrate how to set up the emulator in GitHub Actions, CircleCI, and GitLab CI.

 {{< tabpane >}}
 {{< tab header="GitHub Actions" lang="yaml" >}}